Operations on binary numbers

 While adding big numbers, we carry forward the first bit:

-To do the subtraction, A - B,
+To do the subtraction, A - B

-we can write this as A + (-B), that means B has to be converted into a negative number and then to be added with A.
+, that means B has to be converted into a negative number and then to be added with A.

 Let’s understand signed binary numbers first.